shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 ---

 # Compared with Quick Macros 2
 This program is the new major version of Quick Macros 2 (QM).
 Let's call it QM3.
 It has or will have most of QM features.
-But also it is very different.
+But it is very different.

 The script language now is C#.
 It is one of most popular programming languages and has many libraries.